Research Stream: Epidemiology and Clinical Trials

-Using two large surveys conducted in Australia in 1997 and 2007, our group have undertaken a suite of studies designed to understand the clinical relevance of isolated psychotic-like experiences.
-Over recent years we have published many papers on this topic, and have made important contributions with respect to how psychotic-like experiences are associated with (a) an increased risk of later psychotic disorders (based on the MUSP study), (b) psychological distress, (c) depression and anxiety (d) general physical health (e) substance use disorders, (f) a family history of mental illness, (g) exposure to trauma, (h) socio-economic disadvantage, (i) an increased risk of suicidal ideation and behaviour, and (j) help-seeking.
+Using two large surveys conducted in Australia in 1997 and 2007, our group have undertaken a suite of students designed to understand the clinical relevance of isolated psychotic-like experiences.
+Over recent years we have published many papers on this topic, and have made important contributions with respect to how psychotic-like experiences are associated with (a) an increased risk of later psychotic disorder, (b) depression, anxiety and substance use disorders, (c) a family history of mental illness, (d) exposure to trauma, (e) an increased risk of suicidal ideation and behaviour, (f) general physical health, and (g) help-seeking.

 The Survey of High Impact Psychosis (SHIP)

 Our group was one of seven sites involved in the design and administration of the second Australian Survey of psychotic disorders.
 In collaboration with a large national team, we continue to explore key issues related to the needs of people with psychosis in Australia.

 Professor John McGrath was awarded a John Cade Fellowship in Mental Health Research by the National Health and Medical Research Council (NHMRC) in 2013.
 The Fellowship will enable Professor McGrath and his team to build a clinical trials platform in South-East Queensland.
 These trials, collectively known as Cadence, will be broadly related to improving clinical outcomes for people with psychosis, particularly early psychosis.

 Can sodium benzoate, a commonly used food preservative, assist with recovery from psychosis?